-In addition to reading the information below, visit the WIDA Secure Portal to complete the appropriate ACCESS for ELLs training course, which includes resources for Speaking test scoring.
+In addition to reading the information below, visit the WIDA Secure Portal to complete the appropriate training course(s) related to Speaking test scoring.

 Each task on the Speaking test is designed to elicit spoken language at one of three WIDA English language proficiency levels: level 1, level 3, or level 5.
 The expectations for the task level are exemplified by the model student response.
 For example, in response to tasks designed to elicit language at proficiency level 1, the model provides words and short phrases.
 In response to tasks designed to elicit language at proficiency level 5, the model provides an extended, elaborated spoken response that would earn the highest possible score point.